mjf1406/viziers-vault-app/README.md

 ### 2025/10/23

+-   user can create worlds and settlements in pre-made worlds now
 -   added add default worlds button to world creation dialog
 -   updated getUserAuthAndSaveEligibility to include worlds and settlements and moved to its own file
 -   added updateMagicShop action as client side, though